lazyatom/interblah.net/soups/blog/why-is-nobody-using-refinements.snip.markdown

 ### DSLs

-One of the major strengths of Ruby is that it's flexibility can be used to help us write very expressive code, and in particular supporting the creation of DSLs, or “domain specific languages”.
+One of the major strengths of Ruby is that its flexibility can be used to help us write very expressive code, and in particular supporting the creation of DSLs, or “domain specific languages”.
 These are collections of objects and methods which have been designed to express concepts as closely as possible to the terminology used by non-programmers, and often designed to read more like human language than code.

 Adding methods to core classes can often help make DSLs more readable and expressive, and so refinements are a natural candidate for doing this in a way that doesn't leak those methods into other parts of an application.